Scheduling multiple agile Earth observation satellites with multiple observations: Computational experiments

 \subsubsection{Experimental setup}

 The computational experiments are conducted on a laptop equipped with Intel Core i5-7200 CPU at 2.5 GHz and 8 GB of RAM on a Windows 10 64-bit OS\@.
 The algorithm is implemented in Visual C++.
 The LP- and IP-solver is CPLEX 12.6.3 using Concert Technology with four threads on two cores.
 The time limit for each run is set as 1200 seconds.
 In the tables below, the columns labelled $opt$ and $time$ contain the number of instances solved to guaranteed optimality out of 10 instances per setting and the average CPU time for the 10 instances in seconds, respectively.
 Columns $ub$ show the number of instances for which the LP is successfully solved to optimality, providing the upper bound.
 The entries labelled $gap$ represent the relative gap between the scheduling solution and the LP-bound obtained from the CG-based framework.
+This value is computed as ${gap} = \frac{z_{\text{LP}} - z_{\text{CGH}}}{z_{\text{LP}}} \times 100\%$, where $z_{\text{LP}}$ denotes the objective value of the LP-relaxation and $z_{\text{CGH}}$ is the objective value of the integer solution obtained by the CG heuristic.